Oluyomy/ml-project-supervised-learning/README.md

 - Split the into training and testing for appropriate training .
 - Scale the data

-Step 5:Building a  Logistic regression model.
+Step 5: Building a  Logistic regression model.
 Since the dataset contains continuous numerical data and  a binary data, a Logistic regression model was built to prediction model whether a patient has diabetes or not.
 An ensemble  which is RaandomForest Classifier  was also built for proper performance comparism between the two models.

-step 6:Evaluation metrics: Appropriate evaluation metrics such as accuracy, precision, recall, F1-score, and ROC-AUC, confusion matrix and Classification Report were included to futher evaluate our models.
+step 6: Evaluation metrics: Appropriate evaluation metrics such as accuracy, precision, recall, F1-score, and ROC-AUC, confusion matrix and Classification Report were included to futher evaluate our models.

 step 7: Hypertuning and Cross-validation were performed to get a more robust estimate of the model's performance.